awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/proserv-product-guidelines.md

 + Besides the required professional services categories, your product should also be correctly categorized by choosing other appropriate categories that fit into services offered\.
 + Your product's logo must not be designed to confuse with the AWS logo, or any logo from an unrelated third party\.
 + Your product details must not contain offensive or explicit material\.
 They must comply with the AWS Acceptable Use Policy available at [https://aws\.amazon\.com/aup/](https://aws.amazon.com/aup/)\.
++ Your professional service product must be related to at least one public product in AWS Marketplace\.
+Your product must either directly support those products, or offer services that drive subscriptions to those products\.

 ## Customer information requirements<a name="proserv-guidelines-customer-info"></a>